al6x/micon/readme.md

 # Registering without initialization block.
 rad.register :request, scope: :request

-# We need to integrate our application with web server, for example rack.
+# We need to integrate our application with web server, for example with the Rack.
 # When the server receive web request, it calls the :call method of our RackAdapter
 class RackAdapter
   # Injecting components